 - Most employers will need to get back to you with an answer; they need time to think too

-- If additional salary is not possible, what else?
+- If additional salary is not possible, what else is negotiable?

-- Practice negotiating over the phone (and not in the same room) with someone that can provide honest criticism.
+- Practice negotiating over the phone (and not in the same room) with someone who can provide honest and useful criticism.
 Your ECC career coaches can help with this!
 Click here to make an appointment.

-When I receive an offer, what do I do about other pending interviews that I've had?
+When I receive an offer, what can I do about other pending interviews that I've had?

-- When you’ve received an offer, and before you accept it, you can tell the other employers you’ve been interviewing with (including phone interviews!) that you have a job offer and the deadline for accepting that offer, but try not to disclose any more details, especially the offer amount.
+- When you’ve received an offer, and before you accept it, you can tell the other employers you’ve been interviewing with (including phone interviews!) that you have a job offer and the deadline for accepting, but you’re not obligated to disclose any more details, especially the offer amount.
 You should do this even if you’re not in the final stages of those other interviews; letting the other companies know that you have an offer could potentially make those companies move quicker if they might want to hire you.

 What if I want to back out of an offer that I've already accepted?